 What are some books that can help develop phonological awareness skills?

 For your convince, I have included some of our favorite books and products related to building phonemic awareness skills.
-Any purchase of these books go directly to maintaining this blog.
+Any purchase of these books goes directly to maintaining this blog.
 I recommend these books because they have a lyrical, rhythmic text that is of high interest to young children.

 For similar articles by Stay At Home Educator: